joshuaquek/expressjs-ops-unikernel/README.md

 }
 ```

+If one decides to use unikernels for production purposes, it would be advisable from an architectural perspective to deploy your unikernel instances on a private subnet (via the `Subnet` key-value pair in your `config.json`), and then route traffic to these private instances using a HTTP/HTTPS load balancer.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.